 Curriculum Leaders ensure sets and classes are designed to maximise progress and behaviour.
 Curriculum and Faculty Leaders monitor behaviour in the faculty and support teachers with challenging classes using a range of strategies to help teachers improve the behaviour and work rate of these classes.
 Curriculum Leaders design a strategy to maximise homework completion for their faculties.
+Faculty leaders should assure that they update a behaviour map on the school one drive to alert and inform duty staff where potential problems may arise in normal or cover teacher scenarios.
+Faculty leaders should also monitor and review the faculty/department S2 response.
+Faculty leaders should also support the whole school approach to behaviour management by providing an "on call" timetable where directed to do so, to enable rapid student isolation.

-House Leaders
+Year Leaders

-House Leaders continually champion the need for students to be conscientious, considerate and cooperative at all times, using visits to tutor time, lessons and assemblies.
+Year Leaders continually champion the need for students to be conscientious, considerate and cooperative at all times, using visits to tutor time, lessons and assemblies.

-House Leaders ensure that the policy is consistently and equitably applied across the whole school for all students.
-House Leaders deal with and make a decision on sanctions for more serious incidents.
+Year Leaders ensure that the policy is consistently and equitably applied across the whole school for all students.
+Year Leaders deal with and make a decision on sanctions for more serious incidents.

-House Leaders use a range of strategies with students who have challenging behaviour including:
+Year Leaders use a range of strategies with students who have challenging behaviour including:

-- Lesson by lesson report cards. - Regular e-mail updates/phone calls to parents. - Pastoral Support Plans (PSPs) which involve formal fortnightly meetings with parents/carers, and setting and monitoring formal targets. - In certain circumstances, small curriculum amendments which involves a bespoke plan for an individual student agreed with the SENDCO and Head of Pastoral Care.
+- Lesson by lesson report cards. - Regular e-mail updates/phone calls to parents. - Pastoral Support Plans (PSPs) which involve formal fortnightly meetings with parents/carers, and setting and monitoring formal targets. - In certain circumstances, small curriculum amendments which involves a bespoke plan for an individual student agreed with the SENDCO and Head of Pastoral Care. - Year leaders should refer and lead discussion on students causing ongoing concerns at a Behaviour review panel held at least each half term. - Year leaders help provide an on call staff provision to enable immediate response to significant incidents.